egginabucket/jangle/docs/source/readers.rst

 Readers
 -------

 Jangle provides readers for commonly-used resources such as SIL ISO 639-3 tables and IANA registries.
-A record-jar parser is also provided for IANA registries.
+A record-jar parser is also available for the latter.

 .. automodule:: jangle.readers
     :members: